No problem can withstand the assault of sustained thinking.

 How to Develop Your Foresight

 Foresight is the ability to predict future events, changes, trends and the consequences of your actions.
-Moreover, it’s the ability to explore alternate courses of decision and action, or in other words, alternate scenarios that could potentially unfold.
+Moreover, it’s the ability to explore alternative courses of decision and action, or in other words, alternate scenarios that could potentially unfold.

 It’s advantageous because it helps provide you with clarity about what potentially lies ahead along your journey.
-With this clarity in mind you are better able to spot opportunities and far less likely to make mistakes.
+With this clarity in mind, you are better able to spot opportunities and far less likely to make mistakes.
 As such, foresight improves your ability to make more effective decisions about the problems and circumstances you face.

-Foresight of course works in tandem with hindsight in that you are constantly using your past as a barometer in order to potentially predict the future, and therefore make more effective decisions moving forward in the present.
+Foresight, of course, works in tandem with hindsight in that you are constantly using your past as a barometer in order to potentially predict the future, and therefore make more effective decisions moving forward in the present.

 Developing foresight requires having the ability to successfully address potential threats and future needs in advance.
 It’s essentially about planning ahead while also gathering the necessary resources and tools required in the present to help you achieve your desired goals and future objectives.

 Foresight requires an ability to think ahead; to see how things will be, given past events, experiences and present circumstances.
 It requires asking:

 What is the future impact of this decision?